-Our equity method investment was recorded at cost at inception and is adjusted each period for our share of the investee's income or loss, which is reported in our consolidated statements of operations and comprehensive loss on a one quarter lag.
+Our equity method investment is also adjusted each period for gains or losses from changes in our ownership interest in Sairopa, if any.
 We assess our equity method investment for impairment whenever events or changes in circumstances indicate that the carrying value of the investment may not be recoverable.
+We have not recognized any impairment losses through March 31, 2023.